lk-code/fluent-maui/README.md

 #### ToggleButton Theming

-* BackgroundColor: Color
+* BackgroundColor: **Color**
-* TextColor: Color
+* TextColor: **Color**
-* CheckedBackgroundColor: Color
+* CheckedBackgroundColor: **Color**
-* CheckedTextColor: Color
+* CheckedTextColor: **Color**

 ### WidgetView

+The WidgetView is based on the .NET MAUI Border control.
+You can use it to add any controls as child elements.

+`xmlns:fmcontrols="clr-namespace:FluentMAUI.UI.Controls;assembly=FluentMAUI.UI"`
+`...`
+`<fmcontrols:WidgetView />`

+#### WidgetView Theming

+* BackgroundStyleType: **BackgroundStyleTypes** (Flat, Gradient) - If the Gradient property is used and the BackgroundColor property has been set, then a gradient is automatically generated as the background.
+The gradient is based on BackgroundColor and becomes darker towards the bottom (15% by default).
+Alternatively, the background can be set directly with a brush.

 ## FluentMaui.Configuration
 An easy way to load appsettings into your .NET MAUI app.